NoMoreActimel/hse-thesis/README.md

+## Developing effective StyleGAN encoders for domain adaptation
-This is a copy of my undergraduate thesis on the topic of "Developing effective StyleGAN encoders for domain adaptation" at Higher School of Economics
+### This is a copy of my undergraduate thesis at the Higher School of Economics